-Think of it this way; an axe for ice, just like any other climbing tool, should operate like an extension of your body.
+Think of it this way; a pickaxe for ice, just like any other climbing tool, should operate like an extension of your body.
 It should give you enough strength to support you in case one of your limbs becomes damaged.
 Therefore it needs to be long enough and strong enough to do the job of your arm, or your leg as the case may be.